At the University of Dayton our library is not a normal library, it’s a cool library.

 The event, held on Aug.
 20 this year, is a play-on-words with the music and arts festival Coachella and allows incoming students to participate in games and giveaways.

-Stations include themes like “Leisure Reads for the Weekend” showcasing leisure books and Kindles available for checkout, and “Blink-456” taking students on a virtual reality tour of the soon-to-be-renovated fourth, fifth, and sixth floors.
+Stations include themes like “Leisure Reads for the Weeknd” showcasing leisure reading books and Kindles available for checkout, and “Blink-456” taking students on a virtual reality tour of the fourth, fifth and sixth floors.

 “I definitely will be using the library a lot this year,” said Erika Moeller, an incoming communication major from Pittsburgh.
 “I like the concept of quieter floors as you go up and how there are therapy dogs and free food during finals week – I didn’t expect a college library to have this stuff.”